Lutreus/sharkle-pal/README.md

 ## Controls

-For moving the sharkle around press control.
+For moving the sharkle around click and drag.
-For changing size and enable auto-launch right-click sharkle.
+For changing size, enabling auto-launch and more right-click sharkle!
 ![enter image description here](https://i.imgur.com/FTigXH3.png)

 The install for this is available for windows and linux** in the installer section